St. Catharines Rowing Club

 The successful candidate will possess the following competencies:

-• Positive leadership skills and ability to take control of a situation
+• Positive leadership skills and ability to take control of a situation.

-• Excellent awareness of safety
+• Excellent awareness of safety.

-• Ability to assess situations and make sound and reasonable decisions
+• Ability to assess situations and make sound and reasonable decisions.

-• Patience and listening skills for working with children
+• Patience and listening skills for working with children.

-• Completed Criminal Records check (Vulnerable Sector Screening)
+• Completed Criminal Records check (Vulnerable Sector Screening) - must be current.

 Hours of Work and Compensation

-This is a seasonal part-time position that starts on June 1 and ends on July 29, 2022.
+This is a seasonal part-time position that starts on June 9, 2025 and ends on July 31, 2025.

-Hours of work are Monday through Friday, 4:00 - 6:00 pm.
+Hours of work are Monday through Friday, 3:30 - 6:00 pm.

 Working Conditions and Physical Requirements